 We may think of rebel peripheries as the political act of deserting and rebelling against the State to form de facto autonomous communities, the visibly political form of the infrapolitical desertion.
 Without this politics of rebellion, desertion remains as the politics of escape.
-Indeed, this is how I conceptualize the term to think of Zapatista Chiapas or other Marxist tionary underground railroad by which the proletarianized can escape to where the mountain air makes one free.
+Indeed, this is how I conceptualize the term to think of Zapatista Chiapas or other Marxist guerrilla strongholds, but a more classi-

+The lines of desertion towards rebel peripheries could potentially act as a revolutionary underground railroad by which the proletarianized can escape to where the mountain air makes one free.

 But armed struggle is itself insufficient.
-"The force of an insurrection is social, not military,"3 as At Daggers Drawn reminds us.
+"The force of an insurrection is social, not military," as At Daggers Drawn reminds us.
 Communist parties that are launching people's wars certainly claim and believe they are fighting for the whole world, but the fight for proletarian class power is not in the peripheries, it is in the belly of the beast where proletarianization is most cohered.
 The National Democratic revolution, for all intents and purposes, is not the unleashing of workers from their commodification and proletarianization.
-Indeed, the NPA even works with "enlightened landlords"4 and I have heard at least one account of the NPA breaking a peasants' strike.
+Indeed, the NPA even works with "enlightened landlords" and I have heard at least one account of the NPA breaking a peasants' strike.
 The stabilized system dividing the Philippines between the State and the underground government has eclipsed the possibility of the subversion of social relations.
 As such, the NPA seem content to carry out social democracy out of the barrels of guns.